The Scoliosis and Spine Institute doctors are experts in treating Ankylosing Spondylitis

 Often, the first sign of Ankylosing Spondylitis (AS) occurs with the inflammation of the sacroiliac (SI) joints.
 Specifically, the SI joints are the two joints that connect the lower spine to the pelvis.
 Also, you can feel these joints about two inches to either side of the spine in the low back.

 With this disease, inflammation eventually moves to the spine.
 As a result, long-term inflammation of the spinal joints (called spondylitis) leads to calcium deposits forming in the ligaments around the intervertebral discs (the cushions between your spinal vertebrae) and the ligaments that hold the vertebrae together.
 When these ligaments calcify, movement becomes restricted.
 Eventually, the vertebrae may fuse together.

 At this time, the origin of AS remains unknown.
-However, we know lots about how Ankylosing Spondylitis progresses and why it causes spinal stiffening, which may affect the movement of other parts of the body.
+However, we know a lot about how Ankylosing Spondylitis progresses and why it causes spinal stiffening, which may affect the movement of other parts of the body.
 When AS first appears, an inflammation of the bones (called osteitis) occurs around the edges of the joints.
 In these areas, the number of special cells (called inflammatory cells) begins to increase.
 Because inflammatory cells produce chemicals that damage the bone, bones begin to dissolve and weaken around the edge of each joint.

 Once damage to the bone starts, the body continually tries to repair the damage with scar tissue and new bone tissue.
 As the process continues, the bone becomes weaker and weaker.
 When the inflammation finally “burns out” and begins to disappear, the body attempts to heal the bone by producing calcium deposits around the area of the damage.
 For some unclear reason, as the bone heals itself, the calcium deposits spread to the ligaments and discs between the vertebrae.
 Meanwhile, this leads to a fusion of the spine, sometimes referred to as bony ankylosis.